pingcap/docs/reference/tiflash/overview.md

 ### Asynchronous replication

-The replica in TiFlash performs asynchronous data replication as a special role, Raft Learner.
-This means when the TiFlash node is down or high network latency occurs, businesses in TiKV can still proceed normally.
+The replica in TiFlash is asynchronously replicated as a special role, Raft Learner.
+This means when the TiFlash node is down or high network latency occurs, applications in TiKV can still proceed normally.

 This replication mechanism inherits two of the advantages of TiKV: automatic load balancing and high availability.